112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 There is no coffee now .
 Blame the Germans for that ,

 of an average American worker .
 France has far less Industrialization, mechanization . and labor-saving devices tha n we do .
-That is also true of nearly all other nations in th e world.
+That is also true of nearly all other nations in the world.
 The French claim they get . more out of life than we do .
 They say they have better music, art, poetry, philosophy ,